Akatsuki3/Reco-chan/readme.md

 Yeah maybe, nothing's set in stone but I do feel the need for such an application.

-Will always remember this as my first ever proper project, Thanks for all the memories sniff..sniff
+Will always remember this as my first ever proper project, Thanks for all the memories sniff..sniff<br>
 ~ Suraj and Nithesh